 Information about LPLC’s professional indemnity insurance for practitioners starting a new law practice.

-Before starting a law practice in Victoria you must hold a principal's practising certificate issued by the Victorian Legal Services Board.
+Before starting a law practice in Victoria you must hold a principal's practising certificate and receive an entity number — both issued by the Victorian Legal Services Board.

 You must also arrange professional insurance with LPLC if the practice is one of the following: